Frances Tomelty: Career

 On film, she has acted in Bellman and True, Monk Dawson, Bullshot, The Field, and Chéri.

 Tomelty's theatre roles include Elaine Navazio in Last of the Red Hot Lovers by Neil Simon (1979 British premiere directed by Eric Thompson at the Royal Exchange, Manchester); Mia Schuurman in In the Talking Dark by Dolores Walshe (1989) (directed by Braham Murray at the Royal Exchange, Manchester); Kate in Dancing at Lughnasa by Brian Friel (1990) (directed by Patrick Mason at the Abbey Theatre, Dublin); Momma in Doctor Heart by Peter Muller (1991 British premiere directed by Braham Murray at the Royal Exchange, Manchester); and Mrs Alving in Ghosts by Henrik Ibsen (2000) (directed by Braham Murray at the Royal Exchange, Manchester).
 Tomelty also portrayed Lady Macbeth in the Old Vic's disastrous 1980 production of Macbeth, with Peter O'Toole in the title role.

 Personal life

-On 1 May 1976, Tomelty married musician Sting – best known as the lead singer and bassist for the rock band The Police – after knowing him for two years.
-They met on the set of a rock-musical called Rock Nativity.
+On 1 May 1976, Tomelty married musician Sting, the lead singer and bassist in the rock band the Police.
+They met on the set of rock-musical Rock Nativity.
 She played the Virgin Mary; he played in the band.
-They have two children together, Joseph and Fuschia Katherine “Kate” Sumner.
-Tomelty and Sting divorced in 1984 following Sting's affair with actress Trudie Styler.
-The split was controversial.
-As The Independent reported in 2006, Tomelty "just happened" to be Styler's best friend; "Sting and Frances lived next door to Trudie in Bayswater, west London, for several years" before Sting and Styler began their relationship.
+They have two children together, including Joe Sumner.
+Tomelty and Sting divorced in 1984.